openshift/oc-mirror/README.md

 ## Overview

-Bundle is an OpenShift Client (oc) plugin that manages OpenShift installation, operator, and associated container image bundles.
+Bundle is an OpenShift Client (oc) plugin that manages OpenShift installation, operator, and associated container images.

 Bundle managment is a two part process: